happner/happner/docs/modules.md

 [&#9650;](#)

-In essence happngin modules are simply node modules that have the additional capacity to be created asyncronously and instantiated by configuration.
+In essence __happner__ modules are simply node modules that have the additional capacity to be created asyncronously and instantiated by configuration.

 This paves the way for `code re-use by configuration` and `remote runtime initialization`